italiangrid/storm/src/main/java/it/grid/storm/tape/recalltable/resources/README.md

 	0

-## Get the number of tasks that are ready for being taken over

-GET /recalltable/cardinality/tasks/readyTakeOver
+## GET /recalltable/cardinality/tasks/readyTakeOver

-This method returns the number of tasks that are ready for being taken over.
+Get the number of tasks that are ready for being taken over.

 A sample request is